Research and Professional Practice Part B (9814.2)

 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||Internship||Mr Billy Mason|

-There are a considerable number of resources which can assist students to complete their research project.
+There are also a considerable number of resources which can assist students to complete their research project.
 Students are encouraged to identify any resources that are relevant to their specific area of research and that can assist them to undertake and complete their research project.

 Additional resources to assist students can be obtained through library services, available on the UC website, or by dropping into the library.